wix/stylable/_docs/guides/theme-component-library.md

 ## Themable Components

 The components in the library should be as easy to style and theme as possible.
-We recommend following these guidelines when planning
+We recommend following these guidelines when planning:

-* Component authors should expose a good Style API and its [custom states](../references/pseudo-classes.md), and contain the least possible styling required for the component to function, e.g., layout only.
-(When styling is required as part of the component functionality, it should be explained in a comment, as well as documentation).
+* Component authors should expose a good style API and its [custom states](../references/pseudo-classes.md).
+* The API should contain the least possible styling required for the component to function, for example only the layout.
+(When styling is required as part of the component functionality, it should be explained in a comment and well documented).
-* Reusable vars should be declared outside of component.
+* Reusable vars should be declared outside of the component.
 The component can use vars for common values that are less likely to be override-able.
-For example, don't define colors in a component
+For example, don't define colors in a component.
 * Variants should be declared in the main `project.st.css` file, and should not be part of the component code unless required.

 ## Themable Project Structure

 As a best practice we recommend following this folder structure:

-* the `src/components` folder will contain a folder for each component, where each component will have a Stylable CSS file using the naming convention `my-component.st.css`
+* The `src/components` folder contains a folder for each component, where each component has a **Stylable** CSS file using the naming convention `my-component.st.css`.
-* the `src/components` folder will include a `project.st.css` [file](#the-project-file) that helps theme our library
+* The `src/components` folder includes the `project.st.css` [file](#the-project-file) that helps theme the library.
-* the `src/themes` folder will include the relevant theme files
+* The `src/themes` folder includes the relevant theme files.

 ```
 src/